joshbegley/nyt-latest/previous.md

 `Republicans now face a worst-case political scenario of being asked to fund an unpopular war over which they have exercised little oversight.`\
 https://www.nytimes.com/2026/07/20/us/politics/gop-trump-iran-war.html

-**Tate Brothers to Stay Jailed as Lawyer Says They Will Fight Extradition**\
+**Tate Brothers to Stay in Jail as They Fight Extradition on Rape Charges**\
-`The “manosphere” influencers, who were arrested in Florida, are accused of dozens of new crimes in the United Kingdom, including rape, trafficking and charges related to indecent images of a child.`\
+`The “manosphere” influencers, who were arrested in Florida, are accused of dozens of new crimes in Britain, including rape, sex trafficking and charges related to indecent images of a child.`\
 https://www.nytimes.com/2026/07/20/us/andrew-tristan-tate-brothers-hearing.html

 **Israel’s Ambassador to U.N.
 Lashes Out at Mamdani Over Netanyahu Arrest Threats**\